zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 This function accepts the initial state of the model (a numpy array) and the number of steps to run the model for.
 Breaking it down

-- This initializes a scheduler that will run the model for a fixed number of steps {% highlight python%}scheduler = StepBasedScheduler(steps){% endhighlight %}
+- This line initializes a scheduler that will run the model for a fixed number of steps
+  {% highlight python%}scheduler = StepBasedScheduler(steps){% endhighlight %}
-- The agent (a cell in this case) is defined using the decorator
+- The agent behaviour (an agent is a cell on the array in this case) is defined using the decorator
   {% highlight python%}
   @agent(scheduler=scheduler)
       def cell(t, antecedents, state, descendants):
+          live_neighbours = np.sum(antecedents) - antecedents[1,1]

+        if live_neighbours < 2:
+            new_state = 0
+        elif live_neighbours == 2:
+            new_state = state[0,0]
+        elif live_neighbours == 3:
+            new_state = 1
+        elif live_neighbours > 3:
+            new_state = 0

+        state[0:1,0:1] = new_state

-          ...{% endhighlight %}
+        return t + 1{% endhighlight %}
-  as expected it looks at it's neighbouring cells, and updates it's own state accordingly, and returns `t+1` the next step
+  as expected it looks at the previous state of the cells surrounding it (its antecedents) and counts the number of live cells then updates it's own state accordingly.
+It return `t+1` which is the next of the model (all the cells will use this function so this will all the cells update each step as desired).
-- We then initialize the cells, passing in the numpy slices representing the surrounding cells and state of each cell
+- We then initialize the cells with the relevant antecedents and state.
+In this case the antecedents are slices of the numpy array representing the neighbourhood surrounding each cell; and the state the relevant cell.
+It's then just case of iterating over the array and assigning each cell to an agent.
+We also set the first step of each agent to fire at 0:
   {% highlight python%}
   for i in range(1, initial_state.shape[0]-1):
         for j in range(1, initial_state.shape[1]-1):